David Jarolím: International career

 A former Czech U-21 international, Jarolím made his senior debut for the reformed Czech Republic national team on 8 October 2005.
 He was selected for the 2006 FIFA World Cup but did not see much playing time.
 During Euro 2008 qualifying he was regularly used as a substitute, making only one start, but did manage a goal in the 7–0 thrashing of San Marino.
 He played in all three matches at the tournament but the Czechs failed to progress past the group stage.

 Personal life

-Jarolím's father Karel, former coach of Czech Republic national football team, is also a former Slavia player and Czechoslovakia international.
+Jarolím's father Karel, former coach of Czech Republic. national team, is also a former Slavia player and Czechoslovakia international.
 David's older brother Lukáš and cousin Marek Jarolím are also professional players.

-Coaching and management career
+Coaching and managerial career

 After retiring at the end of the 2013–14 season, Jarolím was appointed sporting director of Mladá Boleslav.
 On 25 September 2019 it was confirmed, that Jarolím had been appointed manager of Olympia Radotín.
 He left the club at the end of the season.
 On 28 September 2019, he was then appointed manager of SK Rakovník.
-However, after only 9 days in charge, it was announced that his contract had been terminated by mutual agreement for personal reasons.
+However, after only nine days in charge, it was announced that his contract had been terminated by mutual agreement for personal reasons.

 In January 2020, Jarolím was hired as U19 manager of FC Slavoj Vyšehrad.

 In December 2020, Jarolím signed a contract with Ústí nad Labem until 2024.

+On 22 September 2025, Jarolím was appointed as manager of Arsenal Česká Lípa.